-Fire Incompatibility

-Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result
+Fire Incompatibility + Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result

-Advice for firefighters

-▶ Alert Fire Brigade and tell them location and nature of hazard.
+Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 May be violently or explosively reactive.
-Wear breathing apparatus plus protective gloves.
+Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water course.
+Consider evacuation (or protect in place).
+Fight fire from a safe distance, with adequate cover.
 If safe, switch off electrical equipment until vapour fire hazard removed.
-Fire Fighting ▶ Use water delivered as a fine spray to control fire and cool adjacent area.
+Use water delivered as a fine spray to control the fire and cool adjacent area.
 Avoid spraying water onto liquid pools.
-DO NOT approach containers suspected to be hot.
+Do not approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
-If safe to do so, remove containers from path of fire Liquid and vapour are flammable.
-Moderate fire hazard when exposed to heat or flame.
-Vapour forms an explosive mixture with air Moderate explosion hazard when exposed to heat or flame.
-Fire/Explosion Hazard Vapour may travel a considerable distance to source of ignition.
+If safe to do so, remove containers from path of fire.
+Fire/Explosion Hazard Liquid and vapour are highly flammable.
+Severe fire hazard when exposed to heat, flame and/or oxidisers.
+Vapour may travel a considerable distance to source of ignition.
 Heating may cause expansion or decomposition leading to violent rupture of containers.
-On combustion, may emit toxic furnes of carbon monoxide (CO).
-Combustion products include; carbon monoxide (CO) carbon dioxide (CO2) other pyrolysis products typical of burning organic material Contains low boiling substance: Closed containers may rupture due to pressure buildup under fire conditions.
-May emit clouds of acrid smoke
+On combustion, may emit toxic fumes of carbon monoxide (CO).
+Combustion products include; carbon dioxide (CO2) other pyrolysis products typical of burning organic material Contains low boiling substance: Closed containers may rupture due to pressure buildup under fire conditions.
+May emit clouds of acrid smoke eonal procautions protective equipment and emergency precedures